Planning For The Year Ahead (Part 2)

 - Napolean Hill

-For some reason, your brain doesn’t take a goal seriously unless there is a deadline.
+Ours brain don’t take a goal seriously unless there is a deadline.
 Have you ever noticed that your most productive week at work is the week before you go for a long vacation?

 Give your goal a deadline and you’re halfway there already.
-The deadline makes the goal some sort of priority status in your subconscious.
+The deadline makes the goal a priority in your subconscious.

-Your specific, measurable, achievable, relevant, time-bound goal is now SMART.
+Your goal is now SMART.
 It may look like this:

 Now isn’t that much better than just saying “I want to be fit”?